ibm-cloud-docs/EventStreams/schema_registry.md

 Deleting a schema version requires at least both:

 - Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Manager role access to the schema resource that matches the schema being deleted.
+- Manager role access to the schema resource that matches the schema that is deleted.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

 ### Updating a global rule
 {: #updating_global_rule}

-Global compatibility rules can be updated by issuing a PUT request to the /rules/{rule-type} endpoint, (where {rule-type} identifies the type of global rule to be updated - currently the only supported type is COMPATIBILITY), with the new rule configuration in the body of the request.
+Global compatibility rules can be updated by issuing a PUT request to the /rules/{rule-type} endpoint (where {rule-type} identifies the type of global rule to be updated - currently the only supported type is COMPATIBILITY), with the new rule configuration in the body of the request.
 If the request is successful, the newly updated rule config is returned in the payload of the response, together with a status code of 200 (OK).

-The JSON document sent in the request body must have the following properties:
+The JSON document that is sent in the request body must have the following properties:

 Property name | Description
 --- | ---